DraxFM/HookBeam/README.md

 1. Get any working Discord Webhook URL
 2. Open **HookBeam** and select what you want to do
+3. Either choose Single Use or log into the Webhook (see [Modes](#modes) for more)
-3. Follow the instructions
+4. Follow the instructions
-4. The program will do the rest
+5. The program will do the rest

+---

+### <a id="modes"></a> Modes
+#### 1. Single-Use Functions
+This will make HookBeam ask for your Webhook URL over and over again.
+This can be useful when working with multiple Webhooks.

+---

+#### 2. Log into Webhook
+This will prevent HookBeam from asking for your Webhook URL multiple times but use the one you provided at the very beginning.
+This is very useful when only working with one Webhook as it spares a lot of time.

 ## <a id="authors"></a> :wave: - Authors